WA’s carbon-pricing program nears $1 billion in revenue, far outpacing early estimates

 Lawmakers this year budgeted about $2 billion in anticipated revenue from the auctions for projects intended to reduce emissions and improve air quality over the next two years.

-This week’s special auction, intended to act as a pressure-relief valve for a volatile market, is one facet of the new carbon-pricing program.
+The recent special auction, intended to act as a pressure-relief valve for a volatile market, is one facet of the new carbon-pricing program.
 Allowances were sold at two preset prices: $51.90 and $66.68.
 The allowances were divided equally into each price tier.

 The special, fixed-price auctions were written into the state’s climate law to give polluting businesses the flexibility to buy allowances at a set rate, before heading into future auctions where there’s a risk of not bidding high enough to secure allowances, or potentially spending more money on permits to pollute.
 Allowances sold for $56.01 per ton in the most recent quarterly auction.

-“The idea is, yes, we want to try to cap emissions, but it doesn’t make a lot of sense for customers in one state to pay outrageously more than anyone else to reduce the carbon emissions of just that one state,” said James Bushnell, a Professor in the Department of Economics at the University of California, Davis.
+“The idea is, yes, we want to try to cap emissions, but it doesn’t make a lot of sense for customers in one state to pay outrageously more than anyone else to reduce the carbon emissions of just that one state,” said James Bushnell, a professor in the Department of Economics at the University of California, Davis.

-“Volatile emissions prices can increase costs, undermine public support for emissions reductions, and dampen innovation,” Bushnell wrote in a blog post.
+“Volatile emissions prices can increase costs, undermine public support for emissions reductions and dampen innovation,” Bushnell wrote in a blog post.
 “This is why cost-containment measures are so important.”

 When the Legislature passed Washington’s carbon cap program in 2021, Ecology estimated it would bring in around $220 million in 2023 and close to $500 million every year after that through 2040.
 Those estimates were based on the prices fetched at auctions in California and Quebec, which both have similar carbon-pricing systems.